DaveKeehl/svelte-reveal/packages/svelte-reveal/README.md

 > 📅 Last update: April 2024

 Since Svelte actions require client-only components (components that only work in the browser), they don't work well with [SSR](https://kit.svelte.dev/docs/page-options#ssr).
 However, if you import Svelte Reveal in a SvelteKit page you'll notice that it actually... works!
 With a few caveats though.
-For example, elements do get revealed on scroll (even on page refresh), except for the one that is currently in view.
-If you disabled JavaScript you can also see all the elements, which is nice. **If you're ok with the default behavior you can stop reading here, otherwise please continue reading to check out the workarounds I've found.**
+For example, elements do get revealed on scroll (even on page refresh), except for the ones currently in view.
+If you disable JavaScript you can also see all the elements, which is nice. **If you're ok with this default behavior you can stop reading here, otherwise please continue and check out the workarounds I've found.**

 ### Workarounds